 What does leasing or licensing a film mean?

 Kanopy offers a variety of licence options, but the default term is a 12-month licence typically costing $150 USD.
 At the end of the 12 months, the film returns to the “free range” unlicensed pool of content.
 If users trigger a sufficient number of plays, then another $150 USD licence will be activated and paid for by the Library.
 Essentially, we pay for anything viewers watch.

-Will any Kanopy films be available without request?
+Why are some Kanopy films available without request?

-Yes, films from certain academic distributors will be provided in a curated pool of content that can be triggered and invoiced without a mediated request.
-Also, films the Library has already licensed will continue to be available until the term of their licence terms expire, at which point they will either return to the curated pool if they match the criteria for automatic licence triggers, or they will return to the general mediated pool which will require a purchase request for another licence.
+Films from certain academic distributors are provided in a curated pool of content that can be triggered and invoiced without a mediated request.
+Also, films the Library has already licensed are available until the term of their licences expire, at which point they will either return to the curated pool if they match the criteria for automatic licence triggers, or they will return to the general mediated pool which will require a purchase request for another licence.